 The more channels you sell in, the more you’ll know about your customers.
 And the more you know about customers, the more you can segment audiences to tailor your marketing.

-When you manage all of your channels from a centralised platform, you can minimise overhead and maximise productivity from one place.
+When you manage all of your channels from a centralised platform, you can minimise overhead and maximize productivity from one place.

 The Downsides of Multichannel Selling